efuzy/efuzy/docs/src/pages/app-extensions/development-guide/index-api.md

 )
 ```

-The above will then respond to `$ quasar describe MyComponent`.
+The above will then respond to `$ efuzy describe MyComponent`.

-For syntax of such a JSON file, look into `/node_modules/quasar/dist/api` (in your project folder).
+For syntax of such a JSON file, look into `/node_modules/efuzy/dist/api` (in your project folder).
 Be aware that your JSON must contain a `type` property ("component", "directive", "plugin").
 For instance:

 ```json
 {